bagustris/sner/README.md

 Valence, arousal, dominance, naturalness: [[-0.1591546   0.37833244 -0.06329431  0.39182937]]
 ```

-### Demo
+### Demo (version 1.0)
 YouTube:  https://youtu.be/doZbrVsPpSU

 [![asciicast](https://asciinema.org/a/472390.svg)](https://asciinema.org/a/472390)

 ### Citation
-Small parts of the software is inspired and based on the following paper.
+Small parts of the software are inspired and based on the following paper.
 Please cite this paper if you use this software.
 ```
 Bagus Tris Atmaja, Akira Sasou, and Masato Akagi, "Concurrent Speech Emotion and Naturalness Recognitions Using Multitask Learning", 2022.
 ```

 ### License and Contact
-The license of the software is PolyForm Noncommercial License 1.0.0, see the attached file.
+The license of the software is PolyForm Noncommercial License 1.0.0; see the attached file.
 The software is provided as it is without any warranty.
 It is free for academic
 and research purposes but prohibited for commercial.
 For commercial and other
 questions, contact me at b-atmaja@aist.go.jp